-You will have the opportunity to develop your news sense and enhance your portfolio through working with UWE Bristol student media including the Hub Radio and Western Eye newspaper and magazine.
+Develop your news sense and enhance your portfolio working with UWE Bristol student media, including the Hub Radio and Hub Voice student magazine.
 Cellar Door magazine, published by our students, will give you the opportunity to showcase your creative writing, and you can also bring creative screenplays to life at our Centre for Music.

 Socialise and learn

-You will have the opportunity to supplement your studies with trips to cultural events and visits from highly experienced industry professionals.
-In addition, we will encourage you to set up your own social and creative enterprises, such as blogs, zines and writing groups.
+Supplement your studies with trips to cultural events and visits from highly experienced industry professionals.
+We'll also encourage you to set up your own social and creative enterprises, such as blogs, zines and writing groups.